lrrr-omicron/ni/README.md

 $ source ni-use pic-collection # only need to do this once
 $ cd incoming-downloads
 # next step is optional as it is automatically by ni
-$ ni-cmd reingest  # this will eliminate duplicates,
+$ ni-reingest      # this will eliminate duplicates,
                    # put the originals under pic-collection/All renamed with their checksums to ck-checksum.ext,
                    # store the original filename under pic-collection/.meta
                    # leave you with a symlink to pic-collection/All/ck-checksum.ext for each file in incoming-downloads
 $ ni
 ```

-ni will get the next filename or ck-checksum.ext symlink from the listing of the current directory, open the appropriate viewer, run the ni-cmd tag -d command for you prompting you for the tags for the pic/vid/etc you are viewing and then kill the viewer for you.
+ni will get the next filename or ck-checksum.ext symlink from the listing of the current directory, open the appropriate viewer, run the ni-tag -d command for you prompting you for the tags for the pic/vid/etc you are viewing and then kill the viewer for you.

 then just say(type) 'ni' again and you can tag the next pic.